Chelan and Douglas counties stop construction restart

 Douglas County was the first to pass a resolution in early April allowing construction to continue on homes that were being built right before the quarantine order.
 Chelan County did the same a week later.

-The Douglas County Commission’s new resolution fully rescinds its previous proclamation, according to the resolution.
-But it says the commission does so reluctantly and under threat of civil and criminal prosecution from the governor’s office.
+The Douglas County Commission’s new resolution rescinds its previous proclamation, but it says the commission does so reluctantly and under threat of civil and criminal prosecution from the governor’s office, according to the resolution.

-Chelan County’s new resolution rescinding approval of construction projects with some caveats including:
+Both counties new resolutions create caveats to allow construction to continue if people are in danger of becoming homeless otherwise, according to both counties' resolutions.

-- Construction can continue if not doing so would make a family homeless.
+They also allow construction to continue if spoliation could occur otherwise or if it would be unsafe not to continue, according to both counties' resolutions.
+Both counties allow development directors to review construction projects on a case by case basis.

 Tuesday night, Gov. Jay Inslee said in an address that the state is working toward allowing some limited construction to restart with safety measures in place.